jimhigson/oboe.js/writing/main/3_Background.md

 Browser abstraction layers brought an improvement in expressivity to web application programming but were ultimately limited to supporting the lowest common denominator of the available browser abilities.
-While simple, the call style above was developed while the most popular browser gave no means of access to partial responses so inevitably draws a conceptualisation of the response as a one-time event with no accommodation offered for progressively delivered data.
+At the time that the call style above was developed the most popular browser gave no means of access to partial responses.
+Inevitably, it draws a conceptualisation of the response as a one-time event with no accommodation offered for progressively delivered data.